inclinedadarsh/minimal-blog/src/blogs/autosend-newsletter.md

 ### Sending emails

 [AutoSend Docs](https://docs.autosend.com/) mention all the endpoints and payloads clearly.
 To use these in my application, I decided to create functions wrapping around these endpoints for my use case, and then use those in the API routes.
-Honestly speaking, I didn't even create these functions myself—I just had to tell Claude to do this.
+Honestly speaking, I didn't even create these functions myself, I just had to tell Claude to do this.
 The docs are so clear that Claude did it in one prompt.
 It created three functions in total: `sendVerificationEmail`, `sendWelcomeEmail`, and `sendNewsletterBulk`.

 For verification and welcome emails, I used AutoSend's **email templates**.
 It allows me to keep the template design in the AutoSend dashboard, so I can edit it anytime without having to worry about coming back to the codebase and redeploying the website.